-Organizations and companies, which are focused on several countries could consider structuring the regions into that countries.
+Organizations and companies, which are focused on several countries could consider structuring the regions into those countries.

-Remaining markets could be assigned to a "Other" or "Rest of World" region group.
+Remaining markets could be assigned to an "Other" or "Rest of World" region group.

 Please fill the list of skills which you want to associate to Person in order to qualify them.